bhauman/lein-figwheel/README.md

 Adding the `:nrepl-port` to the config will cause figwheel to start an nREPL server into the running figwheel process.

+##### Piggieback

+Since you're using nREPL it is likely you want to use Piggieback as well.
+As of version **0.4.0** figwheel no longer has a hard dependency on Piggieback.
+It will still try to load the Piggieback repl when you have an nREPL connection open, but if it isn't available it will start the default cljs repl.

+If you want to use Piggieback you'll need to add the dependency to your project yourself.

+*Note: because of the changes, figwheel no longer needs Piggieback 0.1.5.*
+*You can use either Piggieback 0.1.5 or 0.2.1+.*

+Example: `[com.cemerick/piggieback "0.2.1"]`

+##### Middleware

-This nREPL server used to have CIDER and Piggieback middleware included.
+The nREPL server used to have CIDER and Piggieback middleware included.
-As of the latest figwheel version (> 0.3.9) this is no longer the case.
+As of figwheel version **0.4.0** this is no longer the case.
-By default only Piggieback middleware will be loaded.
-Figwheel currently depends on Piggieback and knows it's available *(this is likely to change in the future)*.
+By default figwheel will only try to load the Piggieback middleware.

 Though the CIDER middleware has been removed from the defaults, it is now possible to specify which middleware you want to load, including CIDER